abhagsain/WFH-Companies-India/README.md

-### List of Indian Companies Offering Work From Home ♥
+### List of Companies in India Offering Work From Home ♥

 ![image](https://user-images.githubusercontent.com/36589645/155925798-a666a2ac-cce3-41ca-b01f-ec03caf3bbb1.png)